How to Become a Good Merchandiser Tips

 16. Determine a strategy with the merchandise manager/ production manager.

-17. Raise purchase order (PO) to match range plan from buyers.
+17. Raise the purchase order (PO) to match the range plan from buyers.

 18. Planning and financial control.